1 Darn Cool School

 The school program is available to all children who are currently enrolled in Kindergarten – 12th grades or Special Education five to 21 years.
 If your child is expected to miss over 10 days of school and your inpatient stay is over three days, please connect with the school team to assist with your child’s educational needs.

 In addition to holding a current Arizona Teaching certificate, all teachers have earned a Master’s degree in Education.
-Additionally, all classroom volunteers have professional teaching background.
+Additionally, all classroom volunteers have a professional teaching background.

 The One Darn Cool School here at Phoenix Children's Hospitals remains one of few hospitals in the country that employs its own teaching staff.
 The program was originally started by volunteers in the hospital in 1985.
 The first in-house classroom was founded in 1987 and was called the PCH Genius Club.
 It represented one of the first hospital schools in the nation.